-Collective term for a large number of French hybrids that were crossed between European and American varieties.
-They were created by the French breeder Albert Seibel (1844-1936), in the commune of Saint-Julien-en-Saint-Alban (Ardèche), where a street is named after him on an honorary basis.
+Collective name for a variety of French hybrids crossed between European and American varieties.
+They were created by the French breeder Albert Seibel (1844-1936) in the municipality of Saint-Julien-en-Saint-Alban (Département Ardèche), where today a street is named after him in honour.

 He was one of the first in France to produce new varieties on a large scale in the truest sense of the word.
-This was even before phylloxera, which reached France in the middle of the 19th century.
-When the cause of vineyard dieback was only recognized after a long period of time, crosses between American and European varieties were one of the many (consistently unsuccessful) attempts to control the rapidly spreading catastrophe.
+This was done even before phylloxera reached France in the middle of the 19th century.
+When the cause of the vineyard death was only recognised after some time, crosses between American and European varieties were one of the many (consistently unsuccessful) attempts to cope with the rapidly spreading catastrophe.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien